-The interest rate scenarios that we analyze incorporate balance sheet assumptions such as loan and deposit growth and pricing, changes in funding mix, product repricing, maturity characteristics and investment securities premium amortization.
-Our overall goal is to manage interest rate risk so that movements in interest rates do not significantly adversely affect earnings and capital.
-Table 20 presents the pretax dollar impact to forecasted net interest income over the next 12 months from June 30, 2023, resulting from instantaneous parallel and non-parallel shocks to the market-based forward curve.
+Table 20 presents the pretax dollar impact to forecasted net interest income over the next 12 months from June 30, 2024, resulting from instantaneous parallel and non-parallel shocks to the market-based forward curve.
+While the scenarios reflect all currencies in aggregate, U.S. dollar represents materially all of the banking book net interest income sensitivity.
 Periodically we evaluate the scenarios presented to ensure that they are meaningful in the context of the current rate environment.
-The interest rate scenarios also assume U.S. dollar rates are floored at zero.